Summer is here, and so is grilling season. Grills are great because you can get outside, get some sun, and keep the house cool when you’re cooking.

 Get KettlePizza Gas Pro from Amazon!

 When you start making pizzas, don’t forget to get two pizza peels!
-Use a wood one dusted with corn flour for making the pizza and putting it on the grill, then a metal one for removing it from the grill.
+Use a wooden one dusted with corn flour for making the pizza and putting it on the grill, then a metal one for removing it from the grill.

 I find that the raw dough sticks to the metal one too easily!